jeffreykegler/hoonlint/misc/whitespace.md

 ## Proper spacing of 1-jogging hoons

 Every 1-jogging hoon is either kingside or queenside.
-The base column for jogs of a 1-jogging hoon is its rune column.
+The base column
+for the jogs of a 1-jogging hoon is its rune column.

 "Sidedness" should be consistent: